cran/objectremover/README.md

 ## Use

-After installing the package, the add-in will be available in Rstudio from the **Addins** dropdown menu.
+After installing the package, the add-in will be available in RStudio from the **Addins** dropdown menu.
 Select “Remove Objects” (under the heading OBJECTREMOVER) from the menu to run.